Yevgenia Bosch: Early life and family

-For three years, Yevgenia attended Voznesensk Female Gymnasium, after which, due to her health condition, she worked for her stepfather as a secretary.
-Being stuck in her parents' household Yevgenia sought means to leave.
+For three years, Yevgenia attended Voznesensk Female Gymnasium, after which, due to a health condition, she worked for her stepfather as a secretary.
+Being stuck in her parents' household, Yevgenia sought the means to leave.
 Her older brother Oleksiy acquainted her with his friend Peter Bosch, who was an owner of a local small wagon shop.
 At 16, Yevgenia married Bosch, and later gave birth to two daughters.

 According to another source, Yevgenia Bosch was born in Ukraine to Gottlieb Meisch, an ethnic German immigrant from Luxembourg, and his Moldavian wife.
 Bosch's parents quarrelled often and her childhood was reportedly an unhappy one.
 She was educated at the Voznesensk women's gymnasium.
-At age 17, her parents attempted to arrange her marriage to an older man, but she rebelled and married a bourgeois businessman named Peter Bosch.
+At age 17, her parents attempted to arrange a marriage to an older man, but she rebelled and married a bourgeois businessman named Peter Bosch.
 They had two children.